 VGV issues templates for each stage.
-The VGV 2024 Stage 2 templates are to be used by valuers to assist in meeting the VBPSG output requirements.
+The VGV 2026 Stage 2 templates are to be used by valuers to assist in meeting the VBPSG output requirements.
+Valuers are to ensure the number of stage 2 submissions is as low as possible and agreed to with the VGV auditor prior to Stage 1.